stahlleiton/cms-das-pre-exercises/_episodes/05-CMSDataAnalysisSchoolPreExerciseFifthSet.md

 - "Learn how to make and commit changes to a git repository."
 - "Learn how to create a pull request on GitHub."
 keypoints:
-- "In teract with your git configuration using `git config --global`."
+- "Interact with your git configuration using `git config --global`."
 - "Use the `git clone` command to obtain a local copy of a git repository."
 - "Add and interact with new remotes using the `git remote` command."
 - "Use the `add` and `commit` commands to add changes to the local repository."